Notifying the CRA of your Canadian Residency: NR74 Residency Application

-Most countries around the world have a tax treaty with Canada.
-Tax treaties are intended to prevent double taxation, using the process described below.
+Most countries around the world have a tax treaty with Canada, which is intended to prevent double taxation.

-Tax treaties typically determine which of the two countries has the right tax a person’s income first.
-Naturally, every country will prefer to be the first-to-tax country as this is the country that will be entitled to the larger portion of tax.
-This is because the other country will only be entitled to the differential between the tax rate in the first country and its own country’s tax rate, essentially getting only the second, smaller portion of tax.
+Tax treaties typically determine which of the two countries has the right to tax a person’s income first.
+Naturally, every country will prefer to be the first-to-tax country, as this is the country that will be entitled to the larger portion of tax.
+This is because the other country will be entitled only to the differential between the tax rate in the first country and its own tax rate, essentially getting only the second, smaller portion of tax.

-Once the individual pays the Canadian tax, he or she will receive a Foreign Tax Credit (FTC) to evidence the Canadian tax portion paid.
+Canadian taxation obligations are based on your residency status and not based on your citizenship.
+If a dual citizen is deemed to be a resident of Canada, he will pay the Canadian tax and receive a Foreign Tax Credit (FTC) to evidence the Canadian tax portion paid.
 The FTC is then presented to the foreign tax authorities, permitting the country to only tax the individual on the difference between the Canadian FTC and the foreign country’s rate of tax.

 Why you Need a Tax Lawyer